Introduction and Background info

 The Linux Kernel

 From its first release on September 17, 1991, the Linux kernel has defied all odds to be Linux’s defining component.
 It was released by Linus Torvalds and makes use of the GNU/Linux to describe the operating system.
 Linux kernel-based Android OS on smartphones has made Linux beat its competition to be the largest installed OS base of all general-purpose operating systems.
+History of Linux Kernel can be found here.

 The Linux kernel relationship with the Hardware